 Each pauri in itself has a unique healing or transformative potential.
 To fully integrate the impact of a particular pauri, it is recommended that you recite that particular pauri for 11 minutes a day.

-Here are a few of benefits of the pauris, as recommended by Yogi Bhajan and listed in Snatam Kaur’s Booklet:
+Here are a few of benefits of the pauris listed in Snatam Kaur’s Booklet:

 The 24th Pauri breaks through all limitations with the force of a thunderbolt, so powerfully that it affects generations; it has the power to kill misfortune.